4,4'-Bipyridine

 4,4′-Bipyridine (abbreviated to 4,4′-bipy or 4,4′-bpy) is an organic compound with the formula (C5H4N)2.
 It is one of several isomers of bipyridine.
 It is a colorless solid that is soluble in organic solvents. is mainly used as a precursor to N,N′-dimethyl-4,4′-bipyridinium [(C_{5}H_{4}NCH_{3})_{2}]^{2+}, known as paraquat.

 History

 4,4′-Bipyridine was first obtained in 1868 by the Scottish chemist Thomas Anderson via heating pyridine with sodium metal.
 However, Anderson's empirical formula for 4,4′-bipyridine was incorrect.
 The correct empirical formula, and the correct molecular structure, for 4,4′-bipyridine was provided in 1882 by the Austrian chemist Hugo Weidel and his student M. Russo.

 Uses

 4,4'-Bipyridine is an intermediate in the production of paraquat, a widely used herbicide.
 In this process, pyridine is oxidized to 4,4'-bipyridine in a coupling reaction, followed by dimethylation to form paraquat.
+One possible interpretation of the synthesis is:

+However, the Birch reduction is not performed in a distinct step from the oxidation, and the reaction may not involve complete reduction to the aminoalkane (sodium is used in excess, so the distinction cannot be deduced from stoichiometry).
+An alternative interpretation is an interrupted reduction: another pyridine molecule captures the Birch pyridinyl radical intermediate to give bypyridinyl, which oxygen then quenches.